Verónica (Víctor Yturbe song): Background and release

-The song was written by Carlos Blanco, a songwriter from the Mexican state of Puebla, and its original title was "Güerita" (which in Mexican slang is the diminutive form of "güera", a term that is used to describe a blonde or white-skinned woman).
+The song was written by Carlos Blanco, a songwriter from the Mexican state of Puebla, and its original title was "Güerita" (which in Mexican slang is the diminutive form of "güera", a term that is used to describe a blonde or fair-skinned woman).
 When Blanco showed Yturbe the song, the latter suggested changing its title so as to reference Verónica Castro, a famous Mexican actress; Blanco agreed to the change, and thus Yturbe recorded the song, which was released in 1972 as a single (with the song "Miénteme" as the B-side) as well as being included in Yturbe's studio album "Condición".

 The song quickly became popular in Mexico, where it would eventually top the singles charts, and it was popularly associated with the aforementioned Verónica Castro; Yturbe performed the song for Castro on a TV show, and Mexican tabloids even published rumours of a supposed affair between the two.